 Also look at the local infrastructure and do some research into the area.
 While there might not be a train line when you purchase, there could be plans to build one in the near future.
 You should check whether there are big developments in progress or due to start work soon.
 It might be a quiet area now, but you could find yourself living near a tower of apartments down the track.

-For help finding the right suburb and property, get free reports with the St.George Property Market Research Tool.
+For help finding the right suburb and property, get full online Property Reports by St.George.

 How do you stick to your buying limit?